-Drink manufacturers can diversify their risk by investing in non-alcoholic drinks that are unlikely to see similar tax increases.
+Drink manufacturers can diversify their risk by investing in non-alcoholic or NOLO drinks that are unlikely to see similar tax increases.

 Their popularity with younger consumers means it is an attractive market for brewers long-term and the reduced tax rate on non-alcoholic drinks allows for higher profit margins.

-This is already having an impact on the UK market as Heineken recently launched the largest marketing campaign for alcohol-free beer in UK history, and Diageo, the world’s second largest distiller, invested in Seedlip a non-alcoholic spirit distiller based in England and Nirvana Brewery opened the first solely non-alcoholic beer brewery in the UK in 2017.
+This is already having an impact on the UK market as Heineken recently launched the largest marketing campaign for alcohol-free beer in UK history, Diageo, the world’s second largest distiller, invested in Seedlip a non-alcoholic spirit distiller based in England and Nirvana Brewery opened the first solely non-alcoholic beer brewery in the UK in 2017.

-Ultimately this growing market represents a huge opportunity for beverage producers to diversify their product range and alleviate the risk of flat beer sales and increased tax or legislation.
+Ultimately the growing NOLO drinks market represents a huge opportunity for beverage producers to diversify their product range and alleviate the risk of flat beer sales and increased tax or legislation.

-This is creating an increasingly competitive landscape which is likely to be focused on attracting millennials and younger consumers with ethical ingredients, sustainability and health benefits at the forefront of the product marketing.
+This is creating an increasingly competitive landscape which is likely to be focused on marketing alcohol to millennials and younger consumers with ethical ingredients, sustainability and health benefits at the forefront of the product marketing.

 Companies which can successfully do this have an opportunity to earn a share of a growing market, reducing reliance on uncertain alcohol sales whilst increasing profit margins, ensuring a fruitful future for drinks manufacturers.